 What should be noted about the modern Hammer films is that they are almost the complete antithesis of what they were back in the studio’s heyday.
 The original Hammer films were made by a revolving but tightknit line-up of the directors, writers, producers, actors, musicians, productions designers and camera people and were shot under the same studio roof.
 By contrast, the modern Hammer films are merely a brand name that have no common personnel.
 They are made in different countries and merely feel like it is a distributor’s name slapped on films made by entirely different crews.
 There is no common theme, style or design schemes to any of the modern Hammer films.

 It is worth comparing The Lodge to classic Hammer films.
-You could aliken it to the cluster of films it most resembles – one of psycho-thrillers that Hammer produced in the 1960s with A Taste of Fear/Scream of Fear (1961), Paranoiac (1962), Maniac (1963), Hysteria (1964), Nightmare (19640, The Fanatic/Die, Die, My Darling (1965), The Nanny (1965), Crescendo (1970) and Fear in the Night (1972).
+You could aliken it to the cluster of films it most resembles – the psycho-thrillers that Hammer produced in the 1960s with A Taste of Fear/Scream of Fear (1961), Paranoiac (1963), Maniac (1963), Hysteria (1964), Nightmare (19640, The Fanatic/Die, Die, My Darling (1965), The Nanny (1965), Crescendo (1970) and Fear in the Night (1972).
 In contrast, Fiala and Franz’s slow accretion of detail and atmosphere is almost the complete opposite of a classic Hammer film.
 If The Lodge had been made as a classic Hammer psycho-thriller, Riley Keough’s character would have been played by an actress of the day like Judy Geeson or Veronica Carlson and the shocks would have been much more upfront.
-Much of the show would have been built as a big dramatic shock around the jolt reversal that comes towards the end.
+Much of the show would have been built as a big dramatic shock around the jolt reversal that would come towards the end.

 The Lodge – not to be confused with the earlier B-budget horror film The Lodge (2008) – is a real slow burn of a film.
 Fiala and Franz’s pace is slow, muted, uneventful.
 There are shocks but they seem quiet to the point of understatement.
 In fact, it is not until after the one-hour point that I could be sure I was even going to write this up as a genre film – rather what it seemed like I was watching was a cabin fever drama.
 In fact, it is probably too slow a film for any kind of multiplex release – the film premiered at Sundance and played various international film festivals and some limited theatrical playdates before being released to streaming platforms in April 2020.